matheus-pereira/elric/website/versioned_docs/version-25.x/TutorialReact.md

 title: Testing React Apps
 ---

-At Facebook, we use Jest to test [React](https://reactjs.org/) applications.
+At Facebook, we use elric to test [React](https://reactjs.org/) applications.

 ## Setup

 ### Setup with Create React App

 If you are new to React, we recommend using [Create React App](https://create-react-app.dev/).
-It is ready to use and [ships with Jest](https://create-react-app.dev/docs/running-tests/#docsNav)!
+It is ready to use and [ships with elric](https://create-react-app.dev/docs/running-tests/#docsNav)!
 You will only need to add `react-test-renderer` for rendering snapshots.

 Run